Best faja after tummy tuck and lipo

 What happens if you do not wear shapewear after surgery?

-If you do not use a girdle after a tummy tuck or abdominoplasty, the inflammation process can increase, there may be deformity, fluid accumulation in unwanted areas, and scarring with late fibrosis.
+If you do not use a girdle after a tummy tuck or abdominoplasty, the inflammation process may increase, leading to deformity, fluid accumulation in unwanted areas, and scarring with late fibrosis.

 Your doctor should tell you the model and the measurements you should take to choose your size.
 Generally, the measurements you need to choose the correct post-surgical girdle are those of the waist and hips.

-One of the main advantages of shapewear with several hooks levels is that they facilitate the transition between sizes.
-Since they give you options and adapt to your silhouette as you decrease measurements.
+One of the main advantages of shapewear with several hook levels is that it facilitates the transition between sizes.
+This is because they provide you with a variety of options and adapt to your silhouette as your measurements decrease.

 The material of the girdle is also important because its compression power depends on it.

-Post-surgery girdles are elaborate with Powernet, a material that mixes polyamide and elastane.
-It is a breathable fabric that helps to avoid humidity, helping to prevent bacteria or infections from being generated.
+Powernet, a material that combines polyamide and elastane, elaborates post-surgery girdles.
+It is a breathable fabric that reduces humidity, thereby preventing the generation of bacteria or infections.

 Best faja for tummy tuck and lipo